We share what it’s like working as a surplus lines tax filer and the skills needed to be successful.

 It is important to note that surplus line taxes are not the same as Federal Income taxes, State Income taxes, Sales Tax, or Withholding Tax.
 Surplus line taxes are a conglomerate of legal, accounting, and public relations knowledge.
 There are several duties a surplus lines tax filer must perform to succeed in their role.

 1) Know the required documents inside and out.
 The tax filer should be intimately familiar with the correct forms and documentation that must be uploaded or attached to the tax report.
-They also need to know the proper documents that each state requires to be attached to a policy before being released, or obtained for audit purposes.
-These forms include the diligent effort, state affidavit forms that may or may not require the insureds’ signature, state guaranty fund disclose notices, and of course, any other form a state may deem necessary.
+They also need to know the proper documents that each state requires to be attached to a policy before being released or obtained for audit purposes.
+These forms include the diligent effort, state affidavit forms that may or may not require the insured’s signature, state guaranty fund disclosure notices, and of course, any other form a state may deem necessary.

 3) Work with diverse personalities and build relationships.
 Perhaps most importantly, the tax filer must be able to work not only with brokers but also with retail agents, state insurance regulators, stamping offices, and sometimes, insureds.
 Personality is everything.
 Having the ability to take complicated issues and make them simple to understand is essential.
 Surplus lines is confusing, and most people go glassy-eyed when trying to explain it to them.
-Whether it is the insured, retail agent, or broker, learning to explain tax requirements, affidavit forms, and the diligent effort in simple terms without being condescending makes a tremendous difference in building relationships.
+Whether it is the insured, retail agent, or broker, learning to explain tax requirements, affidavit forms, and diligent effort in simple terms without being condescending makes a tremendous difference in building relationships.
 This is especially true with insurance regulators.
-Insurance regulators are working nine to five jobs just like everyone else, and the pressure can at times be overwhelming.
+Insurance regulators are working nine-to-five jobs just like everyone else, and the pressure can, at times, be overwhelming.
 But regulators can be a tax filer’s greatest asset when problems arise, which they undoubtedly do.